Police looking for 15-year-old suspect after deadly shooting in Sanford

 A teenage girl was also injured in the shooting.

-Officers responded to a home on Dalrymple Street just before 11 p.m.
+Officers responded to a home in the 2200 block of Dalrymple Street just before 11 p.m.

 When they arrived, they found 48-year-old Monty Leroy Simmons dead from multiple gunshot wounds.

-A 16-year-old girl was also shot and was transported to UNC Chapel Hill for treatment.
-She is listed as stable.
+A 16-year-old girl was also shot and was transported to UNC-Chapel Hill for treatment.
+She is described as stable.

 A Secure Custody Order for a 15-year-old has been obtained for one count of murder, one count of attempted murder and one count of possession of a firearm by a minor.